plutopulp/rheo/docs/ARCHITECTURE.md

 ### Why asyncio?

 HTTP downloads are I/O bound.
 Async lets us handle many concurrent connections without threading overhead.
+We use `aiofiles` for file I/O to ensure disk writes don't block the event loop—critical for maintaining concurrency on slow disks or network mounts.

 ### Why events instead of callbacks?